portdirect/portdirect.github.io/source/content/blog/fedora-silverblue-workstation/index.md

 ```

 ### Install packages
-Next we install the packages we need, and finish off with a reboot to allow us to to start with the new commit.
+Next, we install the packages we need and finish off with a reboot to allow us to start with the new commit.

 ```shell
 rpm-ostree install --idempotent \